 Stay in contact with transportation agencies to plan and organise accommodation for different travel destinations.

 Manage tour activities such as sightseeing, visits to restaurants/ shops, cruises, train rides, white water rafting, hiking, and bushwalking

 Research the indigenous culture of Australia and share it with the tour members

-Plan and schedule travel itinerary and conduct tours
+Plan and schedule travel itineraries and conduct tours

 Arrange entry to tourist destinations

-Answer queries, provide commentaries, issue tour brochures, and literature, show AV presentations, and explain procedures to tour members at different tour locations
+Answering queries, providing commentaries, issuing tour brochures and literature, showing AV presentations, and explaining procedures to tour members at different locations.

 Resolve issues related to faulty booking, lost luggage, or sickness